Princeton Public Schools

 What is the daily schedule look like for preschool students?

-The full-day program begins at 8:25AM and ends at 3:00 PM.
+The full-day program begins at 8:25AM and ends at 3:00 PM for our in-district classes or 9:00-3:30 for our private providers.
 The preschool program follows the same calendar as our elementary schools.
 The daily preschool schedule includes greeting time, circle time, small and large group activities, interest-based centers, outside time, snack and lunch time, rest and quiet time, and specials.
 Preschool classes may also participate in “specials” that include physical education, music, and outside play time when the weather permits.

 Classes are taught by a certified teacher and a highly qualified teaching assistant who provides instructional support.